SilentCicero/ethdeploy/README.md

 Where the provider `type` property is actually specifying the provider module (e.g. `http` => `ethdeploy-provider-http`).
 This design pattern is once again similar to the `webpack` loader system.

 ## Environment Selection
-You can either deploy to "all" or a specific environment by setting the `environmentSelector` property.
+You can either deploy to "all" or a specific environment by setting the `environment` property.

 ```
 environment: 'testrpc',